McClellan Oscillator Oil Technical Analysis and McClellan Oscillator Trading Signals

 Developed by McClellan.

 The McClellan Oscillator is an indicator that is based on smoothing the difference between the number of bullish candles & bearish candlesticks.
-This oil indicator looks similar to the traditional MACD.
+This oil technical indicator looks similar to the traditional MACD.

 McClellan Oscillator